hickeroar/python-test-skeleton/README.md

   * If your project has multiple modules, you will need to update the `test/test.sh` file accordingly.
 * If you expect/desire less than 100% code coverage for your project, update the `MINIMUM_COVERAGE` variable in `test/test.sh` accordingly.
 * The `test/` directory should be an exact mirror of the structure of your module's directory, as shown in the `skeleton` example module.
+  * This probably goes without saying, but the one exception is the existence of the additional `test.sh` and `test.py` files in the `test/` directory.
-* Ensure you include the expected `__init__.py` files in all nested test directories, to enable the test runner to find all your tests.
+* Ensure you include the expected `__init__.py` files in all nested test directories, to enable the test runner to discover all your tests.